-Skeletal dysplasias are a group of genetic disorders characterized by short stature.
-They are frequently associated with a range of orthopaedic problems.
+Skeletal dysplasia, often referred to as dwarfism, includes a group of genetic disorders that affect a child's bone and cartilage growth.
+These disorders, characterized by short stature and other physical differences, are frequently associated with a range of orthopaedic problems.

 Types of skeletal dysplasia